The Dallas Noyce Scholars Program

 Students are selected for the Dallas Noyce Scholars Program based on their commitment to a teaching career and desire to teach math in a high-needs school.
 Some Noyce Scholars come to SMU as transfers and others are current SMU undergraduates.

 In addition to financial support, other benefits include:

 - Community-focused coursework enabling them to connect with the Dallas area

 - Field experiences in the communities in which they will teach after graduation

 - Training in working with students for whom English is not their first language

 - Cohort mentoring and community building with other students in the program

-After completing the dual degrees in Educational Studies and Math, SMU Noyce Scholars will work as student teachers or teacher interns in West Dallas schools.
-Teacher interns will serve as the teacher of record under the supervision of SMU faculty.
-After they complete their student teaching or internships, Noyce Scholars will be formally certified to teach in a Texas public school, and the program will work to provide placement options within Dallas ISD.
-Ideally, we will place program graduates in the newly announced West Dallas STEM School, or Pinkston high school, the high school into which the WDSS feeds.
+After completing coursework, Noyce Scholars work as student teachers or teacher interns in Dallas schools under supervision of SMU faculty.
+After completing their student teaching or internships, Noyce Scholars are certified to teach in Texas public schools, and the program assists with placement options within Dallas ISD.